 - The American elderberry grows wild among fields and meadows.
-It attains a height of between 10-12 feet tall and is hardy to USDA plant hardiness zones 3-8.
+It attains a height of between 10 and 12 feet (3-4 m.) tall and is hardy to USDA plant hardiness zones 3 to 8.

-- The European variety is hardy to USDA zones 4-8 and is significantly taller than the American variety.
-It grows up to 20 feet in height and also blooms earlier than the American elderberry.
+- The European variety is hardy to USDA zones 4 to 8 and is significantly taller than the American variety.
+It grows up to 20 feet (6 m.) in height and also blooms earlier than the American elderberry.

 Varieties of Elderberry

 - ‘Beauty,’ as its name suggests, is an example of an ornamental European variety.
 It boasts purple foliage and pink blossoms that smell of lemon.
 It will grow from 6 to 8 feet (2 m.) tall and across.

 - ‘Black Lace’ is another spectacular European cultivar that has deeply serrated, dark purple foliage.
 It also grows to 6 to 8 feet (2 m.) with pink flowers and looks very much akin to a Japanese maple.

 - Two of the oldest and most vigorous elderberry types are Adams #1 and Adams #2, which bear large fruit clusters and berries that ripen in early September.

 - An early producer, ‘Johns’ is an American variety that is a prolific producer as well.
 This cultivar is great for making jelly and will grow to 12 feet (4 m.) tall and wide with 10 foot (3 m.) canes.